 While I’m fully aware I could have associated with a more diginified animal, the walrus will always hold a special place in my heart.
 With ties to my prevailing childhood obsession for the The Beatles, a life lived in a constant state of awkward, and a seemingly wayward outlook to life’s shenanigans, all other names paled in comparison.
 And thus the The Wayward Walrus echoed like a catchy pop song you hate to love.

 I could then tell you how 3 months alone backpacking in Europe changed my life.
-How it threw me in to the most notorious club in Berlin with an Isreali man, a stout German man and his Russian mail order bride.
+How it gave me stories like the time I was thrown into the most notorious club in Berlin with an Isreali, a stout German man and his Russian mail -order bride.
 Or how I got lost in a Bratislavan, post-soviet, ghetto searching for a train station that didn’t exist.
 Or when I rock climbed alone to the top of a peak in the Slovenian Julian Alps for a view of Earth from the heavens.
-Or how I’ve fallen in love with the people and places along the way, that keep me craving for more.
+Or how I’m currently on a year long backpacking adventure across the world with no set end date in mind.

 I could tell you I grew up in Orlando surrounded by tourists and wanting nothing more than to escape.
-I could tell you all these things, but let’s just leave it at that and we’ll let you decide who the Walrus is.
+I could tell you all these things about me but what’s the fun in all that?
+I’ll leave you decide what The Wayward Walrus is all about.
+But just know, the road will be bumpy, not always glamorous but what I can promise, is that it will always be real.